Contact Us (323) 455-2498

 As an employer, you must be conscious about taking all these necessary steps when dealing with employee terminations as potentially violent situations can arise from mishandling the issue.
 When an employee gets laid off inappropriately a lot of negativity can sprout, resulting in threats and violence being directed at you the employer, or other employees.
 According to the Violence Project, a research center dedicated to reducing violence through research, of the 53 mass workplace shootings that occurred between 1966 and 2021, 70% of them were due to employment issues, such as termination.

-At Novian & Novain, we understand the complexities and sensitivities involved in handling disgruntled employees and potential terminations.
+At Novian & Novian, we understand the complexities and sensitivities involved in handling disgruntled employees and potential terminations.
 Our experienced legal team can help you navigate these challenges and ensure compliance with labor laws to avoid legal action.
 Our goal is to help you maintain a positive and legally sound workplace.
-Contact us today for a free consultation
+Contact us today for a free consultation.

 Preventing Future Issues with Employees